 Physical examination is usually unremarkable unless the pseudocyst is large enough and can be palpated.
 Tenderness can be elicited in patients with pancreatic pseudocysts.
-If tenderness is severe or there is abdominal rigidity, pseudocyst rupture or infection has to be excluded.
+If the tenderness is severe or there is abdominal rigidity, pseudocyst rupture or infection has to be excluded.

 Chest examination can reveal dullness to percussion and decreased breathing sounds in the lower lung fields due to pleural effusion.
 Fever can be present if the pseudocyst gets infected.
-Jaundice has been reported as a result of a sepsis caused by pancreatic pseudocyst infection.
+Jaundice has been reported as a result of sepsis caused by pancreatic pseudocyst infection.